 You might wonder why fraternal charity and fraternal correction is the very first thing that our Gospel has today.
 And why it is there seems just a little bit funny.

-Because remember now, from last week and the week before, Jesus has led his disciples up the mountain and up to the highest regions of Palestine.
-And there he has said to Peter that, “You are the rock and upon you I will build my community,” because Peter, through God’s help, recognised him to be as the Messiah.
+Remember now from last week and the week before, Jesus has led his disciples up the mountain and up to the highest regions of Palestine.
+And there he has said to Peter that “You are the rock and upon you I will build my community” because Peter, through God’s help, recognised him to be as the Messiah.

-And then, of course, last week, just the very next step, when Jesus says he must now show them the way of the Messiah, so listen carefully, the way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed on the cross and die and then to rise again.
+And then, of course, last week, just the very next step: when Jesus says he must now show them the way of the Messiah, so listen carefully, the way of the Messiah is to turn to Jerusalem to go there to be arrested, mocked, scourged, nailed to the cross and die, and then to rise again.

-And Jesus got very mad and he says those words that make your blood cringe: “Get behind me for you are Satan.
+And Jesus gets very mad and he says those words that make your blood cringe: “Get behind me for you are Satan.
 You are preventing me from doing what I am called to do by my Father’s will and my Father’s love.”

 Now, the first thing he talks to them on that journey home — remember from now on he’s not going to be speaking to the crowds, although many people will come and follow him, he is speaking only to his disciples — he is telling them that if you want to belong to this community, these are the rules and these are the way we go.
 And it would have been quite different and quite startling.

 And, of course, the first one is: just because you’re walking with me does not mean that you have risen up to heaven.
 It means that you’re going to work among the people to let them know that the Messiah is not up in heaven calling you all to eternal life, he is down on the earth trying to teach you how to change this world.

 He has come for mankind — and not to choose a few people that are going to feel very happy sitting together and singing hymns together and being together.
 He has come for the world.